go-co-op/gocron/README.md

 	// start the scheduler
 	s.Start()

+	// block until you are ready to shut down select {
+	case <-time.After(time.Minute):
+	}

 	// when you're done, shut it down err = s.Shutdown()
 	if err != nil {